Skip to content

 "extracted_text",

-F.col("channel") == "support_chat",
+F.when(F.col("channel") == "support_chat",

-F.get_json_object(F.col("raw_payload"), "$.user")
+F.get_json_object(F.col("raw_payload"), "$.user"))

-F.col("channel") == "email_ticket",
+.when(F.col("channel") == "email_ticket",

 .otherwise(F.col("raw_payload"))